 In 2008, Trees, Water & People was the winner of the $1 million Rio Tinto Prize for Sustainability.
 Co-founder and Board Member, Stuart Conway, accepted the Prize at the 2009 International Economic Forum of the Americas (Conference de Montreal) in Montreal on June 9, 2009.

 The Rio Tinto Prize for Sustainability was designed to recognize and reward not-for-profit, civil society, and non-governmental organizations who have made significant contributions to the goals of economic, environmental, and social sustainability.

 2005 Ashden Award for Sustainable Energy

 The Ashden Awards champion practical, local energy solutions that cut carbon, protect the environment, reduce poverty, and improve people's lives.
-Since 2001, the Ashden Awards have helped more than 140 innovative projects develop their work.
+Since they were set up in 2001, the Ashden Awards have helped more than 130 innovative projects develop their work.
 Today, the Awards are an internationally recognized yardstick for excellence in the field of sustainable energy.
 To help their winners, the Ashden Awards gives cash prizes, presented at an Awards ceremony in London every June.